Alwin Riemke: Playing career

 Riemke grew up in Leipzig and played two seasons for both local clubs Fortuna Leipzig and VfB Leipzig (1893).
-He moved on to play two seasons for TSV 1860 Munich and then returned to VfB Leipzig (1893) for another two sessions.
+He moved on to play two seasons for 1860 Munich and then returned to VfB Leipzig (1893) for another two sessions.

 Reimke moved to Switzerland and was employed as professional trainer by Lausanne-Sport.
 During the 1934–35 Nationalliga season he led the team to win the championship.
 He acted as player-manager and played in the Lausanne goal on four occasions.
 Lausanne-Sport also won the Swiss Cup final against Nordstern Basel 10–0 and therefore they completed the national double.

-Managing career
+Managerial career

 Reimke joined Basel's first team as player-manager for their 1935–36 season.
 He played his domestic league debut for the club in the home game at the Landhof on 24 November 1935 against Young Fellows Zürich.
 Surprisingly enough he played as forward in that game and substituted himself out at half time.
 In that season Riemke played in four games for Basel all in the Nationalliga.
 The other three games he played as goalkeeper.
 Basel finished the season in 10th position in the league.

 After his time in Switzerland he returned to Germany and was trainer for SpVgg Fürth, 1.
 FC Nürnberg and Bayern Munich.